 Look for job vacancies at:

 Building a network of personal contacts gives you an advantage in identifying new opportunities and often secure you the first interviews.

 Competition for available vacancies is strong, but so is the turnover with many people finding it difficult to achieve the required sales targets.

-All UK stockbrokers must be regulated by the FCA.
+All UK stockbrokers must be regulated by the Financial Conduct Authority (FCA).

 Additional qualifications related to the job and considered part of continual professional development (CPD) include the CFA, IMC and qualifications achieved through the Chartered Institute for Securities and Investment (CISI).

 If you haven't obtained some of the professional qualifications previously mentioned, you will be expected to undertake those.
 Many firms will offer to pay for the course and the exams, give you time off to study and later fund your professional body membership.